 A Note About Bread

+Steakhouse Bread is the oracle for the rest of the meal.
 I always judge a steakhouse by it’s bread.
 I have found a near-perfect correlation between awesome steakhouse bread and the rest of the dinner.
 I have a theory that if the Chef places attentive focus on the bread, then he will also treat the rest of the meal with equal finesse.
 Steakhouse 55 presented a loaf of sourdough with a slight tang, fluffy soft center and crunchy exterior.
-This bread was glorious when paired with their whipped butter.
-If my fortune-telling skills are accurate, this will be an amazing meal.
+This bread was glorious , especially when paired with whipped butter.

 For the Main Course, the entire table ordered pretty much the same thing, either Prime Rib or the Bone-In Rib Eye Steak.
 This ordering pattern was equally split by gender.
 All the dudes ordered the bone-in steak and ladies the prime rib (insert “that’s what she said” joke here).
 Before I start the description of the dishes let me first answer the question, “What is the difference between a Rib-Eye Steak and Prime Rib?